 Then you need to check the capacity ratings of the condensation dehumidifier.
 In the end, you probably need more than one and they all need to be placed in strategic locations in the server room.

-Why desiccant dehumidifiers are not good for data centers
+Why desiccant dehumidifiers are not the best choice for data centres?

-Two other reasons why desiccant dehumidifiers are not good for data centers are, one, they have limited capacity.
-Two, they produce a foul odor of dry air.
+Also, desiccant dehumidifiers produce a foul odour of dry air.
 The interior mechanism of the desiccant dehumidifier generates dry air, which has an arid smell.

 In the Middle East, we serve the United Arab Emirates, Kingdom of Saudi Arabia, Oman, Qatar, Bahrain, Iraq, Lebanon, Syria, Egypt, Jordan, Libya, Tunisia etc.